Xelieu/xelieu.github.io/docs/jp-lazy-guide/conciseGuideToJumpstartJP.md

 ---
 # Concise Guide to Jumpstart Japanese

-- Very short straightforward guide to combat other guide with walls of text and links to paid stuff that's unnecessary
+- Very short concise guide to combat other guides with walls of text and links to paid stuff that's unnecessary, especially confusing for beginners

 - I'm a JLPT N2 Passer, in case there's issue on trusting me